 Sales in bigger-boat categories were mixed during the month.
 In the 31- to 40-foot cruiser category, sales fell by 11, to 63, but sales of 41- to 62-foot yachts rose by 19, to 52, and sales of custom and semicustom yachts from 63 to 99 feet rose by one, to 14.

-Kloppe was in South Florida last week for the Miami International Boat Show and the Yacht & Brokerage Show in Miami Beach, and he sensed strong optimism among the builders that exhibited there.
+Kloppe was in South Florida in February for the Miami International Boat Show and the Yacht & Brokerage Show in Miami Beach, and he sensed strong optimism among the builders that exhibited there.

 “The industry is looking for a growth year,” he said, and builders are expecting a sales increase of 5 to 10 percent.
 Manufacturers that are producing new lines were upbeat about those models, he said, and exhibitors told him they had a lot of strong leads and follow-ups from the show.

 This article originally appeared in the April 2014 issue.